yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-forward.md

     1. Restart PostgreSQL.

-1. Check that the replica identity is "FULL" for all tables on the database.
+1. Check that the replica identity is FULL (`f`)  for all tables on the database.

-    1. Run the following query to check the replica identity:
+    1. Check the replica identity using the following query:

         ```sql
         SELECT relname, relreplident